inderjit303/digital_sine_wave_generator/README.md

 # Circuit diagram in esim

-## Circuit (Version 1)
+## Circuit (Attempt 1)
-The following is the first version of schematic in eSim:
+The following is the first version of schematic in eSim is shown in fig 5

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/157656849-9fb3ed2e-23b5-40e9-98d4-4816fcfcca8d.png">